cpoczatek/OpenMIMS/docs/OpenMIMS-ReadMe.txt

  purposes subject to the following conditions:

  The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

  The copyright holders of other software modified and included in the Software retain their rights and the licenses on that software should not be removed.

- Cite NRIMS in any publication that relies on the Software.
+ Cite the NRIMS acknowledgement (above) in any publication that relies on the Software.
 Also cite those projects on which the Software relies when applicable.
 See the "About OpenMIMS" menu for the most up to date list.

  If you would like to use or modify the Software for commercial purposes contact us.